ArnaudBuchholz/node-ui5/README.md

 Thanks to [jsdom](https://github.com/jsdom/jsdom) and some tweaked [XHR](https://developer.mozilla.org/fr/docs/Web/API/XMLHttpRequest) objects, the library is loaded in a [NodeJS](https://nodejs.org/) environment.

+With version 2, a faster *but limited* simulation of browser is implemented (and available with the **fastButIncompleteSimulation** option).

 **NOTES**

 [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) implementation of [jsdom](https://github.com/jsdom/jsdom) is prevented by the custom XHR overrides.